A new way of working

 The new CAP is a modernised policy, with a strong emphasis on results and performance.

-The policy focuses on nine specific objectives, linked to common EU goals for social, environmental, and economic sustainability in agriculture and rural areas.
+The policy focuses on ten specific objectives, linked to common EU goals for social, environmental, and economic sustainability in agriculture and rural areas.

 National strategic plans

 Each EU country will design a national CAP strategic plan, combining funding for income support, rural development, and market measures.
 When designing their strategic plans, EU countries will contribute to the ten specific objectives through a toolbox of broad policy measures provided by the Commission, which can be shaped around national needs and capabilities.

 Focus on performance and results

 CAP legislation lays down a common set of indicators as part of a new performance, monitoring and evaluation framework.
 The indicators will be monitored through annual performance reports and a biannual review of the performance of CAP strategic plans to assess the progress of EU countries in reaching their targets and the objectives of the CAP.

 Key areas of reform

 The new CAP contains a number of policy reforms to support the transition towards sustainable agriculture and forestry in the EU.